qwertie/learn-react/docs/tutorial-5.md

 As you can see, the time range controls appear only if the `allDay` flag is not set, and editing the `alarmMinutes` box will caused the `alarmOn` checkbox to be checked.
 However, editing `durationMinutes` does not affect the end time or vice versa, because there is no mechanism in place to communicate between `TimeSelector` and `CalendarEntryEditor`.
 So, how should we set up this communication?

 The classic way to do this is to "push" the state out of the child component to the parent, using two props: one to pass state from parent to child, and one to receive new state from the child.
 So `state.time` becomes `props.time` in order to receive a time from the parent, and `props.onTimeChange` is added in order to send a new time to the parent.
-Here's the new code:
+Here is the code using this technique:

 ~~~tsx
 interface TimeSelectorProps {